nstapelbroek/docker-static-webserver/README.md

 # Docker static webserver

 A simple nginx docker image that has the ability to insert environment variables.
 Created so I could re-use an image between prod and staging environments for my frontend builds.
-It replaces environment variables on container startup so you don´t have to rebuild your Docker image or use a server-side language to change some settings.
+It replaces environment variables on container startup, so you don´t have to rebuild your Docker image or use a server-side language to change some settings.

 ## Getting Started